LimMengShin/dengue-checker/README.md

 Afterwards, navigate to `http://127.0.0.1:5000/` on your web browser to access the website.

-To quit the program, press `CTRL + C` on Terminal.
+To quit the program, press `CTRL + C` on the command line.